Qlwentt/zillow-internship-hub/calendar.md

 July 6  | Session 22    | **OFF & Graduation July 7, 2017**

-- Formal Mid-Point Review- April 10th
-- April 10th- I’ll be sending an email out to companies letting them know the survey is on the way
+- April 10th- Both you and the companies will be notified that the survey will be coming out next week. –
+- *This should give you guys a chance to communicate all your awesomeness to your mentors and managers

-- April 17th- Survey goes out
+- April 17th- Surveys sent to the company and interns

-- April 26th- Due back to me
+- April 26th- Surveys due back to Ada

-- April 27th and May 4th- Feedback given back to students.
+- April 27th & May 4th- Coffee, lunch, and Ada Thursday used to meet with Alexandra and Cynthia to discuss feedback

-- Job Offers- June 9th
+- June 9th- This is the date we strongly recommended that they communicate to you a hire no hire decision

+- July 7th Last day of internship & Graduation